wikimedia/WikiContrib/docs/Installation.rst

 **Creating a virtual environment:**

-Virtual environment isolates the entire project.
+A virtual environment isolates the entire project.
 The packages used by different projects will be different and few packages used in a project might not be compatible with another one.
-So, using virtual environment sets up packages individually to each project.
+So, using a virtual environment sets up packages individually for each project.

-One way to create virtual environment in python is using `virtualenv tool <https://pypi.org/project/virtualenv/>`_
+One way to create a virtual environment in python is by using `virtualenv tool <https://pypi.org/project/virtualenv/>`_

 First Install python3, type the following commands inside ``backend`` directory